Clan McGrath: Archbishop Miler McGrath 1523 - 1622 AD

-Perhaps the most infamous of the McGraths of Termonmcgath is Archbishop Miler McGrath (also spelt Myler Magrath 1523–1622 AD).
+Perhaps the most infamous of the McGraths of Termonmagrath is Archbishop Miler McGrath (also spelt Myler Magrath 1523–1622 AD).
 Miler was the son of the McGrath Chief, Donnchadh and was destined for the religious life.
 He became a Franciscan and studied in Rome where he acquired the Roman Catholic bishopric of Down and Connor.
 Although kinsman and foster brother of the Gaelic Lord and Chieftain Shane O'Neill, Miler was himself a master in the game of politics and alliances.
 In 1569 he conformed to the reformed faith and was initially granted the Protestant bishopric of Clogher, thus holding a Roman Catholic and Protestant bishopric at the same time.
 This continued until 1580 when he was eventually deprived of the Catholic bishopric for heresy.

 Miler would expand his influence and power across Ireland and in 1571 AD became Archbishop of Rock of Cashel in Tipperary.
 Miler brought 200 armed men from his ancestral home at Termonmagrath, consisting mainly of his McGrath kinsmen.
 Their descendants are still found today in Co.
 Tipperary.
 Miler patrolled his lands in Tipperary, carrying a sword and wearing armour, a sign perhaps of the dangers in which a man such as he found himself.
 Miler married Amy, the daughter of the O'Meara Chieftain and fathered four sons and two daughters.

 In 1622 aged 100 years Miler died.
 Prior to his death he commissioned his tomb stone which today bears an effigy in the robes of a Catholic bishop.
 It is debated as to whether this is an actual representation of Miler or a later addition to the tomb.
 It is a tradition that Miler converted back to the Catholic faith before his death.
 Miler had his coat of arms carved on his tombstone, these are re-created in the above artwork.
 Miler's arms are the earliest depiction of the McGrath Arms.